Industrial Design Bachelor of Fine Arts Degree

 ID Senior Capstone I

-This is the first course in a two-course sequence in which an industrial design capstone project is developed.
-Focus is on establishing content, planning, scheduling and research of a capstone project that explores the social elements of design either in a collaborative design process, or in the broader social impact of design decisions.
-Early stages of capstone development include ideation, concept refinement and evaluation.
-The capstone project is approved by the student’s faculty advisor.
+This is the first course in a two-course sequence in which the industrial design senior capstone project is developed.
+The course will focus on establishing content, planning, scheduling, and research of a faculty approved project that explores the social elements of design either in a collaborative design process, or in context of the broader social impact of design decisions.
+Students will complete the early stages of capstone development including ideation, concept refinement and evaluation.
+Final design proposals will be implemented in Capstone II.
 (Prerequisites: IDDE-302 or equivalent course.)
-Studio 6 (Fall).
+Lab 3, Lecture 2 (Fall).

 3